 Perpetrators often use date rape drugs to commit sexual assault crimes.
 Date rape drugs are narcotics meant to sedate or incapacitate a victim to varying degrees so that a perpetrator can take advantage of a victim without his or her consent.
 One of the most commonly used date rape drugs is Rohypnol, more commonly known as a roofie.
-Learning the red flags that you’ve been roofied may enable you to get away or find help, before it’s too late.
+Learn the red flags of being roofied to enable you to get help before it’s too late.

 Facts About Rohypnol

 One of the first signs reported when under the influence of Rohypnol is brain fog.
 You may suddenly feel spacey, foggy, disoriented, distant or confused.
+It may be difficult to form a complete thought or focus on anything.
+You may feel forgetful and struggle with mental clarity.
 Unfortunately, it is common for victims who’ve been roofied to attribute brain fog to alcohol they’ve consumed the same night, making this effect more difficult to identify.

 If you are drinking alcohol when someone roofies you, you may believe that the symptoms you are experiencing are connected to the alcohol.
 However, you may notice an unexplained or excessive level of drunkenness that does not match how much you have had to drink.
 If you or a friend notices behaviors that are uncharacteristic of you based on how much you have had to drink, it may be a sign that someone has slipped you a date rape drug.

 One of the effects of Rohypnol is muscle relaxation.
 This could manifest itself in the muscles of your face, including your tongue, and lead to slurred speech.
 If your friends suddenly point out that you “sound drunk” or they can’t understand you, this may be a sign that you’ve been